dahlb/ha_kia_hyundai/README.md

 ![Project Maintenance][maintenance-shield]
 [![BuyMeCoffee][buymecoffeebadge]][buymecoffee]

-A custom integration for Kia Uvo Bluelink in the USA region.
-This project is mostly from looking at other core integrations, the [callbacks](https://github.com/home-assistant/core/tree/dev/homeassistant/components/august) and the [config flow](https://github.com/home-assistant/core/tree/dev/homeassistant/components/vizio) improvements.
+A custom integration for Kia Uvo in the USA region.
+This implementation focuses on providing tracking of api actions as the api is asynchronous and avoiding draining the 12v battery (starting with a rewrite in v2).

+## Warnings ##
-Warning ahead; this is beta phase, this is mostly functional for USA Kia, if you notice something missing please open an issue.
+- this is only functional for USA Kia, if you are in another region or use hyundai try [kia_uvo](https://github.com/Hyundai-Kia-Connect/kia_uvo).
+- charging switch is only available while the vehicle is plugged in
+- use desired defrost and desired Heating acc switches to indicate which you want started when you change climate from off to auto
+- 2.x is a rewrite, there will likely be a few bugs in 2.1.0

 ## Feature Highlights ##
 - Minimizing UI thread workload to allow things like Google Home to function correctly
-- Multiple vehicle support, both within same login and across brands
+- Multiple vehicle support
 - Clean easy to maintain MVC design
-- Isolation of Region/Brand idiosyncrasy
 - Published PyPi for all API interactions to help full python community
 - Action locks to prevent attempts to call two actions at the same time, the api doesn't support parallel actions.
 - Tracking results of asynchronous vehicle APIs through to conclusion.

 ## Installation ##
 You can install this either manually copying files or using HACS.
 Configuration can be done on UI, you need to enter your username and password, (I know, translations are missing!).

-- Expects your HA metric setting to match region defaults.
-AKA in the USA not metric, in Canada is metric
 - It will allow selection during setup of which vehicle to fetch values for.
 - To set up two vehicles add the integration through HA UI twice.
 - refresh - It will fetch the cached information every 30 minutes from Kia Servers. **Now Configurable**
-- request sync - It will ask your car for the latest data every 4 hours. **Now Configurable**
-- It will not force update between 6PM to 6AM. **Now Configurable**

 ## Supported entities ##
 - Air Conditioner Status, Defroster Status, Set Temperature